zhimin-z/moatless-tree-search/README.md

     <img src="./assets/method.png" alt="Method Diagram" width="75%">
   </a>

-  <p><strong>Figure 1:</strong> Overview of SWE-Search showing the tree search process, where states (nodes) and actions (edges) are evaluated using contextual information and value function feedback to guide expansion.</p>
+  <p><strong>Overview of SWE-Search showing the tree search process, where states (nodes) and actions (edges) are evaluated using contextual information and value function feedback to guide expansion.</p>
 </div>

 ## Installation